zissis-pap/linux-setup-scripts/README.md

 - **Automatically sets zsh as your default shell**

 **Post-installation:**
-- Log out and log back in for shell change to take effect
+- ⚠️ **Important**: Restart your computer after running this script for the shell change to take effect properly
 - Powerlevel10k configuration wizard will start automatically
 - Select one of the installed Nerd Fonts in your terminal settings for best experience